Back to overview

 Kjeld Kjeldsen is curator at the Louisiana Museum for Modern Art and the driving force behind the Living Exhibition.

-Chroma Lupine sculpture
+Colourising a Lupine Tower sculpture

 Learn more